verilator/verilator/docs/guide/verilating.rst

 are the same thread (i.e. the user's top C++ testbench runs on a single thread), but this is not required.

+When making frequent use of DPI imported functions in a multi-threaded model, it may be beneficial to performance to adjust the :vlopt:`--instr-count-dpi` option based on some experimentation.
+This influences the partitioning of the model by adjusting the assumed execution time of DPI imports.

 The :vlopt:`--trace-threads` options can be used to produce trace dumps using multiple threads.
 If :vlopt:`--trace-threads` is set without :vlopt:`--threads`, then :vlopt:`--trace-threads` will imply